florentLutz/FAST-OAD-CS23-HE/docs/index.rst

     Models in FAST-OAD-CS23-HE are still a work in progress.

-Powertrain builder is a noval feature exclusively in FAST-OAD-CS23-HE for aircraft powertrain architecture configuration.
+The powertrain builder is a novel feature available exclusively in FAST-OAD-CS23-HE, designed for configuring aircraft powertrain architectures.
 For a description of powertrain builder, you may look at :ref:`powertrain-builder-index`.

 Contents